GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/makelist.rst

 Biases
 ======
 Going through the archive, we found that these raw biases are a good match for our data.
-We will use all these to make a master bias.
+We will use all these to make the master bias ``S20060314S0091_bias.fits``.

 +------------------------+----------------------+
 | Biases                                        |